-Moreover, when Internet users searched for ‘final election numbers’ or similar phrases in Google days after the presidential election, the Google's top search result directed users to the link of this fake news blog.
-Google's top search result was actually fake news: it claimed that Trump had won both the popular vote and the Electoral College, when, in fact, Trump had won the Electoral Roll, but not the popular vote - Clinton did.
+Moreover, when Internet users searched for ‘final election numbers’ or similar phrases in Google in the days after the presidential election, Google's top search result directed users to the link of this fake news blog.
+Google's top search result was actually fake news: it claimed that Trump had won both the popular vote and the Electoral College, when, in fact, Trump had won the Electoral College, but not the popular vote - Hillary Clinton did.

 Image: The inaccurate Google search result aiding the scourge of fake news during the 2016 US election.
 Source: CBS News